American Rabbit Breeders Association: Rabbit shows

 The ARBA sanctions rabbit shows throughout the year, all over the world.
 These shows, sponsored by local clubs, fairs, and national clubs give rabbit and cavy fanciers the chance to have their animals examined by educated judges and compared to other breeders' animals and the standard.
 The ARBA holds a large national convention show once a year, which draws in fanciers from across the country and around the world.
 The 2005 ARBA convention was documented in the film Rabbit Fever.
 The 2006 ARBA Convention was held in Ft.
-Worth, Texas, the 2007 ARBA Convention was held in Grand Rapids, Michigan, 2008 in Louisville, Kentucky, 2009 in San Diego, California, 2010 in Minneapolis, Minnesota, 2011 in Indianapolis, Indiana, 2012 in Wichita, Kansas, 2013 in Harrisburg, Pennsylvania, 2014 in Ft.
+Worth, Texas, 2008 in Louisville, Kentucky, 2009 in San Diego, California, 2010 in Minneapolis, Minnesota, 2011 in Indianapolis, Indiana, 2012 in Wichita, Kansas, 2013 in Harrisburg, Pennsylvania, 2014 in Ft.
 Worth, Texas, 2015 in Portland, Oregon, 2016 in San Diego, California, 2017 in Indianapolis, Indiana, 2018 in West Springfield, Massachusetts, 2019 in Reno, Nevada, the 2020 Convention would have been held in Harrisburg, Pennsylvania, but it was canceled.
 The 2021 Convention was held in Louisville, Kentucky, and the 2022 in Reno, Nevada.
 The 2023 (and 100th) Convention was held in Louisville, Kentucky.

-Rabbit raising education

-This organization helps all levels of rabbit keepers and breeders, including 4-H participants to fanciers, pet owners to commercial producers.
-The ARBA also produces educational materials such as a guide book, 'Raising Better Rabbits & Cavies', as well as informative books on each registered breed, and a poster with photographs of the recognized breeds of rabbits and cavies, and rabbit registrar and judge training materials.
-The judges education program is an ongoing program for established judges.